 The program focuses on different areas of the tourism sector and it consists of two parts: the first part aims at providing students with the basic vocabulary and expressions that are most often used while travelling through Italy.

-The second part of the course introduces students to a geographic overview of the country and to the most important tourist attractions (museums, castles, exhibitions and archaeological sites), accompanied by a description of the public transport system.
+The second part of the course introduces students to a geographic overview of the country and to the most important tourist attractions (museums, palaces, churches, monuments, exhibitions and archaeological sites), accompanied by a description of the public transport system.